douakli/omp/README.md

 # Native OpenMP for Python
-This library is a proof of concept of a native OpenMP implementation in python.
+This library is a native OpenMP implementation in python.

 The `barrier`, `critical`, `for`, `parallel`, `parallel for` and `single` directives are supported, as well as the `reduction`, `private`, `schedule` and `nowait` clauses.